sebastianotronto/sebastiano.tronto.net/src/blog/2023-08-20-grep/grep.md

-# Unix text filters, part 1 of 3: grep
+# UNIX text filters, part 1 of 3: grep

 After [the preliminary post on regular expressions](../2023-06-16-regex), we are ready to begin this series on *text filters*.